kanaria69/Mainecoco/README.md

-## What do you call a pig with three eyes?
-Piiig
+## Where do owls go to buy their baby clothes?
+The owlet malls.